Prevention and Treatment of Periodontal Diseases in Primary Care

 Versions in accessible formats (Word) are also available:

 A number of supporting tools are included in the full guidance to assist the dental team follow the guidance recommendations.
 These are available to download:

 - Oral Hygiene TIPPS Video – Oral Hygiene TIPPS is a behaviour change strategy which aims to make the patients feel more confident in their ability to perform effective plaque removal and help them plan how and when they will look after their teeth and gums.

-- Oral Hygiene TIPPS Visual Aid – for use when discussing the importance of good oral hygiene with patients.
+- Oral Hygiene TIPPS Visual Aid (PDF) – for use when discussing the importance of good oral hygiene with patients.

 About this guidance